Hunar-Bhatia-afk/Hunar-Bhatia-MAT496-end-project/README.md

 ## Reason for picking up this project

+## In my first year whenever I tried to look for a dev tool to make a project, I had to go through a million youtube videos and several chatgpt conversations to make sure that I am going to learn the technology with the best market demand, beginner-friendliness, industry use, future-proofing and ease of integration but NOT ANYMORE!!!
+## So, I decided to make a project that would solve this issue and somewhat succeeded in it.
+So, now instead of asking here and there or looking for some info on dev tools via third-party sources, we can get to know the best dev tool tailored to our specific needs so that there's no hinderance in our learning.

-### This project strongly aligns with the course content by providing a practical implementation of several key AI and LLM concepts:
+### Also, this project strongly aligns with the course content by providing a practical implementation of several key AI and LLM concepts:

 #### Prompting: The project extensively uses various prompting strategies.
 This includes crafting clear system prompts to define the agent's persona and instructions (e.g., "You are a helpful assistant that can scrape websites...") and user prompts that guide the LLM's task at each stage (e.g., extracting tools from article content).
 This demonstrates effective communication with the LLM.